Faculty & Staff Parking

 Transponders cannot be used for a second vehicle while the first vehicle is parked in the garage.
 An anti-pass-back system will prevent the use of transponders assigned to the same person for more than one vehicle at the same time.
 See Transponder Instructions for additional information.

 The demand for vehicle charging stations on campus has grown with the increasing popularity of plug-in hybrid and all-electric vehicles (EV).
-In the fall of 2017, the University installed five charging stations on the first level of the West Garage and five charging stations to the second level of the North garage.
-Designated EV parking spaces are for use by permit-holders only from 7:00 am – 5:00 pm, Monday through Friday, and may only be occupied for four hours.
+The University currently has 10 charging stations on the first level of the West Garage and 10 charging stations to the second level of the North garage.
+Designated EV parking spaces are for use by permit-holders only from 7:00 am – 5:00 pm, Monday through Friday, and may only be occupied for four consecutive hours.